kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

 This article explains how to utilize and customize the Tabs component.<br>
 We assume the following scenario:
 1. Append KUC components to Tabs content.
-2. Append kintone native field to Tabs content.
+2. Append Kintone native field to Tabs content.

 ### Components to use
 - [Tabs](../components/desktop/tabs.md)